 The cylinders are mounted rod down above the stage gantry, and perform the lifting function while retracting.
 If the cylinders were mounted rod up, they would have to push the stage up.
 This would cause buckling of the 5-in. diameter, 70-ft. long rods.
 By mounting cylinders rod down, the rod is always in tension, eliminating the likelihood of buckling.
 Servo control manifolds are mounted to the rod ports of the cylinders.
 Each of the four cylinders is controlled independently by its own servovalve manifold.
-This valve concept utilizes a 3-way, 80mm Atos proportional valve and a Parker D3FH series zero-lap servo solenoid valve.
+This valve concept utilizes a 3-way, 80mm proportional valves from Atos, York, Pa., and a Parker D3FH series zero-lap servo solenoid valve.
 The two valves work together to provide both the high flow and fine resolution required.

-Oil is fed to the rod side of the cylinder only, the stage is lowered by metering out the oil in a closedloop fashion from all four cylinders.
+Oil is fed to the rod side of the cylinder only, the stage is lowered by metering out the oil in a closed-loop circuit from all four cylinders.
 The reason for not pressurizing the cap end of the cylinders is the fear of bending a cylinder rod, should an anomaly occur in the servo system.
 It could take only 500 psi on the cap end to bend and damage a 5-in. rod extended 70 ft, if the right conditions exist.

 The hydraulic system was designed to run at 3900 psi and produce 6000 hp during peak flow and pressure conditions for 40 sec.
 After testing, the operating pressures were lowered to 1700 psi.